Douglas Haig, 1st Earl Haig: 1917

 On 1 January 1917, Haig was made a field marshal.
-King George V wrote him a handwritten note ending: "I hope you will look upon this as a New Year's gift from myself and the country".
-Lloyd George, who had become Prime Minister in December 1916, infuriated Haig and Robertson by placing the BEF under the command of the new French Commander-in-Chief Robert Nivelle.
+King George V wrote him a handwritten note:

+By your conspicuous services you have fully merited this great position.
+I know this will be welcomed by the whole Army in France, whose confidence you have won.
+I hope you will look upon this as a New Year's gift from myself and the country.

+Lloyd George, who had become prime minister in December 1916, infuriated Haig and Robertson by placing the BEF under the command of the new French commander-in-chief, Robert Nivelle.
 The failure of the Nivelle offensive in April 1917 (which Haig had been required to support with a British offensive at Arras) and the subsequent French mutiny and political crisis, discredited Lloyd George's plans for Anglo-French co-operation.
-During the second half of 1917, Haig conducted an offensive at Passchendaele (the Third Battle of Ypres).
+During the second half of 1917, Haig conducted an offensive at Passchendaele (also known as the Third Battle of Ypres).
 Haig hoped to liberate the North Sea coast of Belgium from which German U-boats were operating, provided that there was assistance from the French, support from Britain and that Russia stayed in the war.

 Field Marshal Sir Douglas Haig reviews the 5th Australian Division at Ebblinghem, 29 August 1917.

 The Admiralty, led by John Jellicoe, believed that the U-boat threat could jeopardise Britain's ability to continue fighting.
 Another objective was to commit German resources to Belgian Flanders, away from the Aisne sector in France, where the French mutiny had been worst, to give the French Army time to recover.
 Haig was worried that the Russian Revolution would result in Russia and Germany making peace and forming an alliance.
 If this happened the German troops located on the Eastern Front would be transferred to the west by late 1917 or early 1918, making a decisive victory much more difficult.

 The Third Battle of Ypres caused the British far fewer casualties than the Battle of the Somme and the substantial success of the occupation of the ridges around Ypres, the first stage of the offensive strategy and inflicted comparable losses on the Germans, who were far less capable of replacing losses and which contributed to their defeat in 1918.